ajmccredie/cycle-connect/README.md

 #### Definition of done for Sprint 2:
 A bookings system for services offered with full CRUD capability for both site admin and user.
 #### Break down of goals meet objectives and the user stories regarding bookings and services:
-Goal 1: Set up the app for the additional services offered Goal 2: Design the page and information flow structure Goal 3: Create a list of tests for the app to pass for this sprint to meet the definition of done Goal 4: Create models
+Goal 1: Set up the app for the additional services offered<br>
+Goal 2: Design the page and information flow structure<br>
+Goal 3: Create a list of tests for the app to pass for this sprint to meet the definition of done<br>
+Goal 4: Create models<br>
-Goal 5: Create forms
+Goal 5: Create forms<br>
-Goal 6: Allow for admin to mark when particular things are available for booking Goal 7: Link the mobile service details to the admin calendar Goal 8: Make and link up all the html template pages and view Goal 9: Write the css and the js
+Goal 6: Allow for admin to mark when particular things are available for booking<br>
+Goal 7: Link the mobile service details to the admin calendar<br>
+Goal 8: Make and link up all the html template pages and view<br>
+Goal 9: Write the css and the js<br>
-Goal 10: Produce specific enquiries forms and fill in all the details (bikes and pedibus details – lift from cycool site, including images)
+Goal 10: Produce specific enquiries forms and fill in all the details (bikes and pedibus details – lift from cycool site, including images)<br>
-*Goal 11: Link enquiry forms up to email service and test X NO EMAIL FORM – add to ‘nice to haves’ Goal 12: full-testing
+*Goal 11: Link enquiry forms up to email service and test X NO EMAIL FORM – add to ‘nice to haves’<br>
+Goal 12: full-testing<br>
 Goal 13: Fix static files issues and deploy to Heroku
 <br>

 #### Analysis of sprint 2 and lessons learned:
 The Definition of Done was met, and users were able to access a list of services, make, view, amend and delete their bookings.
-The static files issues were sorted and the site was successfully deployed to Heroku.
+The static files issues were sorted and the site was successfully deployed to Heroku.<br>
 Generally, this sprint went far better than the first one, and the story-points were more or less accurate.
 Some features were decided to be left (and possibly not picked up again), including integration of an email alert system for the admin.
 Major bugs were found and fixed in testing, but one minor bug being added for investigation on a later sprint.
 Other things identified for adding to the backlog to be addressed in a later sprint if appropriate are also listed below in order of importance to the project:
 - Fixing the bug to make sure the slot count for the region is accurate (or remove the count)
 - Adding improved formatting and potentially images to the services lists